-- (i) Loans Without Guarantees. - (ii) Loans With Preferred Guarantees. - (iii) Loans With Readily Preferred Guarantees. - (iv) Loans With Highly Liquid Preferred Guarantees.
+(i) Loans Without Guarantees.

+- (ii) Loans With Preferred Guarantees. - (iii) Loans With Readily Preferred Guarantees. - (iv) Loans With Highly Liquid Preferred Guarantees.

 In addition to the provision for credit rating of the debtors, the SBS requires pro-cyclical provisions, which are calculated for the credits classified in the normal category and according to the percentages established by the SBS.
-As of March 31, 2022 and as of December 31, 2021, the pro-cyclical component of the provision is deactivated.
+As of September 30, 2022 and December 31, 2021, the pro-cyclical component of the provision is deactivated.

-The loan portfolio as of March 31, 2022 corresponds mainly to loans from Ex CRAC Señor de Luren and CAC PrestaPerú, as a result of the execution of Clause 13 of the agreement signed with said IFI.
+The loan portfolio as of September 30, 2022 and corresponds mainly to loans from Ex CRAC Señor de Luren and CAC PrestaPerú, as a result of the execution of Clause 13 of the agreement signed with said IFI.

-As a result of the pandemic, as of March 31, 2022 and December 31, 2021, there has been a rescheduling of loans in the housing mortgage portfolio, which are provisioned in accordance with the methodology in force with the balances reported at that cut-off date.
+As a result of the pandemic, as of September 30, 2022 and December 31, 2021, there has been a rescheduling of loans in the housing mortgage portfolio, which are provisioned in accordance with the methodology in force with the balances reported at that cut-off date.